lwaeny/motorsport/README.md

 ##

-Obrigado por visitar o repositório "Motorsport Analytics".
-Espero que as análises aqui apresentadas sejam úteis e informativas.
-Sinta-se à vontade para conectar-se comigo no LinkedIn para discutir mais sobre análises de dados no mundo do motorsport.
+Sinta-se à vontade para conectar-se comigo no [LinkedIn](https://www.linkedin.com/in/lukaswaeny) para discutir mais sobre análises de dados no mundo do motorsport.